-1.0 Introduction
+I.0 Introduction

-- 1.1 This site is allocated in the Cairngorms National Park Local Plan as being suitable for residential development of around 30 dwellings.
-It is in Dulnain Bridge and is designated as site DB/H1. - 1.2 The site is outlined in red in the location plan below (Figure 1).
+- I.I This site is allocated in the Cairngorms National Park Local Plan as being suitable for residential development of around 30 dwellings.
+It is designated as site H1. - 1.2 The site is located in Dulnain Bridge and is outlined in red in the location plan below (Fig 1).

-Figure I - Dulnain Bridge location plan
+Figure I Dulnain Bridge location plan